opentable/otj-server/README.md

 http, jmx, actuator.

+If you need remote debugging:

+http, jmx, actuator, jpda

 Hence PORT_HTTP, PORT_JMX, PORT_ACTUATOR will be defined for you.
+(Also PORT_JPDA in the last example.)
 (In addition, PORT0, PORT1, PORT2 will be defined in that order - http, jmx, actuator).

 For named connectors or the boot connector, you may have to add customized ports.